millicast/millicast-sdk/README.md

 </html>
 ```

-Please be sure to set up the credentials filling up the `yourStreamName` and `yourPublishingToken` fields.

 ### Viewer app

+Please be sure to set up the credentials filling up the `yourStreamName` and `yourStreamAccountId` fields.

 In vanilla JavaScript: